Temzasse/figmage/README.md

 ##### Effects

-Effects tokens are parsed from the global color variables that you have created in Figma so you don't need to define a node id.
+Effect tokens are parsed from the effect styles in Figma.

-Effects in Figma include thigns like drop/inner shadows and blurs.
-Only drop shadows are currently supported.
+Effects in Figma include things like drop/inner shadows and blurs. **Figmage currently only supports drop shadows!**

+> [!NOTE]
+> You don't need to define a node id or node name for effects.

 ```js
 {